-We now use Lemma~\ref{lem:five} to show that approximate reciprocity in continuous time is equivalent to $\{A(t)\}_{t=0}^\infty$ belonging to Class $\pstar$.
+Similarly, if we are given that~\eqref{eq:approx_reciprocity_state} holds for all $S\subset[n]$, then we can again use~\eqref{eq:comparable} to make arguments similar to the preceding ones to show that Assumption~\ref{assume:approx_reci} holds with $p_0=\frac{G}{n}\tilde p_0$ and $\beta = \frac{\tilde \beta}{n}$. \end{proof} We now use Lemma~\ref{lem:five} to show that approximate reciprocity in continuous time is equivalent to $\{A(k)\}_{k=0}^\infty$ belonging to Class $\pstar$.
 To begin, we first define the continuous-time analogs of absolute probability sequences and Class $\pstar$.

 \begin{definition} [\textbf{Continuous-time Absolute Probability Sequence}~\cite{bolouki2015eminence}] A continuum of stochastic vectors $\{\pi(t)\}_{t\geq 0}$ is said to be an absolute probability sequence for a continuous-time stochastic chain $\{A(t)\}_{t\geq 0}$ if